 In the Edo Period (1603 - 1868), Gero Onsen (下呂温泉) was referred to as one of Japan's three best hot springs by the leading Confucian scholar Hayashi Razan.
 While the town may now be quite a bit more urbanized than back then, the waters have retained that special quality which has made them so famous.

 Gero is located between Nagoya and Takayama, about an hour south of Takayama.
 This makes it a convenient stopover, or an attractive alternative to stay during the Takayama Festival, when lodging is difficult to find in Takayama.

-There are also many baths located in the numerous ryokan in the Gero area, several of which are open to the public during certain times of the day.
+Onsen are what make Gero famous.
+There are three public bath houses available in town in addition to the many baths located in the numerous ryokan, several of which are open to the public during certain times of the day for a fee.

 Onsenji Temple worships Yakushi Nyorai, the Buddha of healing, whose image is credited to restoring the flow of hot spring water to the town after it was stopped up by a large earthquake.
-Climb the stone staircase to the temple gate to get a view of the city and Hida River.
+Climb the stone staircase to the temple gate to get a view of the city and river.

 Located just above town is the Gassho Village (Gero Onsen Gassho Mura), an open air museum of gasshozukuri farmhouses, traditional steep roofed houses from the Shirakawago region.
-Here you can view the houses, see performances, or participate in traditional folk art.
+Here you can view the houses, see performances or participate in traditional folk art.
 Also inside the Gassho Village complex is a komainu (shrine guard dog statue) museum.

 By train from Nagoya or Takayama

 The one way journey from Nagoya to Gero takes about 90 minutes and costs around 4500 yen by JR Hida limited express.
 There are departures every one or two hours and the trip is fully covered by the Japan Rail Pass.
 (How to get to Nagoya)